argmaxinc/OpenBench/BENCHMARKS.md

 ---

-¹ **Note:** This is not the fastest configuration for Argmax streaming transcription.
-The system sleeps for 0.3s to get enough audio and can be configured to be faster by another 0.3s.
+¹ **Note:** Argmax's default configuration includes a 0.3-second system sleep to allow the accumulation of new audio frames.
+Developers can reconfigure to remove this sleep to achieve lower latency.